dymensionxyz/local-dymension/README.md

   --dymint.block_time 1s
 ```

-## Interact with rollup
+## Interact with rollapp

-Interact with the checkers rollup using the [following examples](/checkers_rollup/interaction.md)
+Interact with the checkers rollapp using the [following examples](/checkers/interaction.md)